mxjones/RedBus/README.md

 # RedBus
-A simple EventBus / MessageBus library in C#
+A simple in memory EventBus / MessageBus library in C# No dependencies

 # Example Usage